intergalacticfm/hotmixes.resty/README.md

 # Summary

-This repository is a resty Docker container which offers a website with music sets.
-The production version is found at https://hotmixes.net/
+This repository is an OpenResty Docker container which offers a website with a fancy index for files.
+The production version is found at https://hotmixes.net where mainly MP3 files are offered.

 # Prerequisists